EFS offers several of its

 study rather than those who have been here longer.

 Special Interest Courses

 6-weeks: July 1 - August 12

 will mix you with incoming graduate students and visiting

 scholars in the EFS 688 and 688V programs.

+Some of these classes may also include advanced undergraduates.
 Note that they start during the third week of the regular summer quarter.